LokeshDonode/Embedded_Linux/How to Debug Using GDB.md

 ## 🐞 Step 4: Debug Using GDB

+>> 1. Enable Core Dumps Temporarily
+Run this before executing your program:

+ulimit -c unlimited
+This tells the shell to allow core files of unlimited size.

 Start GDB with both the program and the core file: gdb testit core